Flutter error: CocoaPods’s specs repository is too out-of-date

 This command will update the CocoaPods specs.

-This command will clear the build cache which is generated on application run time when a temporary file automatically generated in the dart-tools folder, android folder, and iOS folder.
+This command will clear the build cache, which is generated on application run time when a temporary file is automatically generated in the dart-tools folder, android folder, and iOS folder.

 4. Finally, perform the following:

 This solution is a bit different from the one above.

 1. At the root of your project, execute this command:

 2. Go to the ios folder and delete the following: